Courses Offered by the Program

 • MFD 560 Business Analysis

-Prerequisite: MFD 460 with grade of C or better or concurrent enrollment.
+Prerequisite: C grade or better in MFD 460 or concurrent enrollment.

 Analyzing fashion businesses including: target market, location, merchandising classification, human resources, cash flow sheets, profit and loss, store design, assortment planning, marketing strategies and funding.
-A grade of C or better is required for graduation.
+A C grade or better is required for graduation.

 Credit hoursLecture contact hoursLab contact hoursTypically offered